Jean-Hubert Martin: Biography

-Son of Paul Martin, curator of the Historical Museum in Strasbourg (Bas-Rhin region in Eastern France), and of Paulette Rieffel, Jean-Hubert Martin studied at Lycée Fustel de Coulanges in the same village before getting his bachelor's degree in Art History at La Sorbonne in Paris.
+Son of Paul Martin, curator of the Historical Museum in Strasbourg (Bas-Rhin region in the French eastern region of Alsace), and of Paulette Rieffel, Jean-Hubert Martin studied at Lycée Fustel de Coulanges in Strasbourg before getting his bachelor's degree in Art History at La Sorbonne in Paris.
 He received his diploma in 1968 before becoming a curator in the French National Museum system in 1969.

 After a short period of working at the Louvre, he started his career in Paris at the Musée National d'Art Moderne (French National Museum of Modern Art) located at the Palais de Tokyo and directed by Jean Leymarie.
 There, he organized significant exhibitions of Man Ray, Alberto Burri and Richard Lindner.
-He played a key role in Francis Picabia’s revolutionary exhibition in 1976 at the Grand Palais, which showed for the first time his entire work, including his figurative period.
-Having demonstrated a great interest in the art of the current time, he was named curator of the Contemporary Art department by Pontus Hulten then in charge of the creation of the Centre Pompidou.
-In this position, he organized exhibitions of the works of Kazimir Malevich, Jean Le Gac and Pierre Molinier as well as « Paris-Berlin » and « Filliou et Pfeufer: La Fondation PoïPoï présente un hommage aux Dogons et aux Rimbauds » (Filliou and Pfeufer: the PoïPoï Foundation pays tribute to the Dogon and the Rimbaud) in 1978, « Paris-Moscou » (Paris-Moscow) in 1979 and Man Ray in 1982.
+He played a key role in Francis Picabia's revolutionary exhibition in 1976 at the Grand Palais, which showed for the first time his entire work, including his figurative period.
+Having demonstrated a great interest in the art of the current time, he was named curator of the Contemporary Art department by Pontus Hultén then in charge of the creation of the Centre Pompidou.
+In this position, he organized exhibitions of the works of Kazimir Malevich, Jean Le Gac and Pierre Molinier as well as "Paris-Berlin" and "Filliou et Pfeufer: La Fondation PoïPoï présente un hommage aux Dogons et aux Rimbauds" (Filliou and Pfeufer: the PoïPoï Foundation pays tribute to the Dogon and the Rimbaud) in 1978, "Paris-Moscou" (Paris-Moscow) in 1979 and Man Ray in 1982.